algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestReports.md

 - Low: An issue about a non-required feature needs to be fixed.

 **Description** <br>
 A clear and concise description of what the test deals with.
-If the Priority is 'High', the tester needs to precise what the piece of code that has been tested is.

 **Steps**<br>
 Conditions applied during testing, add some steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
+1. Click on '....'
-3. Scroll down to '....'
+2. Go to '....'
-4. See error
+3. See error

 **Expected results**<br>
 A clear and concise description of what you expected to happen.